CodingTrain/website-archive/_Guides/pages-contribution-guide.md

 npm run lint
 ```

-If you've made it to hear then you should be all set to make a pull request.
+If you've made it to here then you should be all set to make a pull request.
 Thanks for all your help with the Coding Train website!